dynaconf/dynaconf/docs/flask.md

 ```

 !!! info
-    Version 3.1.7 backwads was case sensitive on defining `ENVVAR_PREFIX` and would only accept uppsercase kwargs (different from `Dynaconf(envvar_prefix)`).
+    Version 3.1.7 backwards was case sensitive on defining `ENVVAR_PREFIX` and would only accept uppsercase kwargs (different from `Dynaconf(envvar_prefix)`).
 Starting from version X.X.X, kwargs should be case insensitive to improve consistency between Dynaconf and Flask/Django extensions, while keeping backwards compatibility.

 ## Settings files